Carmen Russo

-Carmela Carolina Fernanda "Carmen" Russo (born 3 October 1959) is an Italian showgirl, television personality, actress, dancer, model, dance teacher and occasional singer.
+Carmela Carolina Fernanda "Carmen" Russo (born 3 October 1959) is an Italian television personality, actress, dancer, singer and former model.

 Russo started her career as a model in the mid-1970s participating in several beauty contests in Italy.
 She first came to the public's attention for her roles in the commedia erotica all'italiana (sex comedy) genre, such as Mia moglie torna a scuola, Giovani, belle... probabilmente ricche, and Paulo Roberto Cotechiño centravanti di sfondamento.